 Buying long-term care insurance is one way to cover the cost of care, but policies can come with their own hefty price tag.

-Premiums will be lower if you buy coverage when you’re younger, but you may end up paying for years on a policy you don’t need yet.
+Premiums will be lower if you buy coverage when you’re younger, but you may end up paying for years on a policy before you need it.
 Wait too long, and you could be denied coverage.

 So what’s the sweet spot for purchasing long-term care insurance?
 It seems to be in your 50s.